-Are you spending more time in Excel than you should?
+Are you spending more time in Excel

 You may not have used the services of an Excel consultant before, so you may be spending more time in Excel than you should be spending.
 Read these questions to find out whether you should think about hiring an Excel consultant.